Terry Silver: The Karate Kid Part III

 After Daniel finally destroys the dummy and injures himself at the same time, Silver tells him that he is ready for the tournament.
 When Daniel and his friend Jessica Andrews are at a nightclub, Silver bribes a man into provoking a fight with Daniel, who punches the man and breaks his nose.
 Realizing that he has become a different man and has alienated himself from his friends, Daniel informs Silver that he will not fight at the tournament, causing Silver to reveal his true agenda and alliance with Barnes.
 As Daniel attempts to flee the dojo, Kreese and Barnes attack him.
 Mr. Miyagi then appears at the dojo to rescue Daniel, engaging Barnes, Kreese, and Silver in one-on-one fights.
 Though he puts up the strongest fight of the three, Silver is defeated by Miyagi, but continues to taunt him afterwards.

 At the tournament, the committee organizers allow Silver to give a speech before the final match.
 Silver tells the audience that he will open a chain of Cobra Kai dojos where young people can learn "honesty, compassion, and fair play".
 When the fight begins, Silver and Kreese instruct Barnes to inflict pain on Daniel, by winning a point and subsequently losing a point to keep the score tied, leading to a sudden death round.
 The plan appears to work until Daniel unleashes his kata on Barnes during the sudden death round, defeating Barnes.
 After the final point is scored, Silver walks away in disgust as Cobra Kai shirts are discarded around him.

 After the tournament, Silver hit rock bottom, his company went bankrupt from his illegal business deals in the 1980s, and he lost all his wealth.
 He also lost communication with Kreese.
-He questioned his past actions and realized that his and Kreese’s views were wrong.
+He questioned his past actions and realized that his and Kreese's views were wrong.
 He decided to change himself and received therapy to resolve his psychological issues.
 He invested in some start-up companies which helped rebuild his empire and put the world of Cobra Kai to rest.
 He moved to a gated beach community, became vegan, drank expensive wine and got a young girlfriend.

-Reception

-Gene Ching writing for Den of Geek described Terry Silver in The Karate Kid Part III as a "cardboard cutout villain" and compared him to Steven Seagal’s performance as Nico Toscani in Above the Law.
-Brian Moylan of Men's Health described Terry Silver as a "cartoon of a rich dude" due to his luxury lifestyle and maniacal laugh, but felt that since reappearing in Cobra Kai, he had been written as less cartoonish despite continuing to use his money to get his own way.

 Cobra Kai

-After the 1985 All-Valley Tournament, Silver lost his business and went into rehab and therapy to turn his life around.
-He begins a relationship with Cheyenne Hamidi, and makes a living investing in firms.
-He removes all traces of his association with Cobra Kai, including his Cobra tattoo.
+Following his public defeat at the 1985 All Tournament and the subsequent collapse of his business in 1985, Silver entered a period of strategic dormancy.
+To rebuild his corporate standing, he adopted the persona of 'Terrance,' utilizing therapy and a 'Zen' lifestyle as a means of emotional regulation and professional rebranding.
+While maintaining a high-profile relationship with Cheyenne Hamidi and successfully rebuilding his fortune through firm investments, Silver lived a calculated lie.
+He pragmatically removed all physical traces of his association with Cobra Kai—including his signature tattoo—to pass corporate due diligence and insulate his new empire from his past 'insanity' until he was positioned to strike again.